Principal and Vice-Chancellor, Queen Margaret University Edinburgh

-As Clerk and Chief Executive of the Scottish Parliament, Sir Paul Grice leads the Scottish Parliamentary Service which is responsible for delivering all services to the Parliament and its Members, and is the Parliament's principal adviser on procedural and constitutional matters.
-He has worked in the devolved parliament since its inception in 1999.
+Previously, as Clerk and Chief Executive of the Scottish Parliament, Sir Paul led the Scottish Parliamentary Service which is responsible for delivering all services to the Parliament and its Members, and was the Parliament's principal adviser on procedural and constitutional matters.
+It was in this role that he joined the Policy Leaders Fellowship.
+He had worked in the devolved parliament since its inception in 1999.

 Paul graduated in 1984 from Stirling University, and joined the UK Civil Service through the "Fast Stream" in 1985.
 He worked for the Department of Transport and, subsequently, the Department of the Environment on bus de-regulation, railways policy and local government finance, and then acted as Private Secretary to Virginia Bottomley MP.